Basilica of St. Peter and St. Paul, Prague

-Founded in 1070–1080 by the Czech King Vratislav II, the Romanesque basilica suffered a fire in the year 1249 and has been rebuilt in Gothic and later in neo-Gothic style.
+Founded in 1070–1080 by the King Vratislaus II of Bohemia, the Romanesque basilica suffered a fire in the year 1249 and has been rebuilt in Gothic and later in neo-Gothic style.
 The basilica features an impressive stone mosaic above its entry, and its twin 58 m towers can be seen atop a hill to the south from along the Vltava River in central Prague.

 Behind the church is located large park and Vyšehrad cemetery, the final resting place of many famous Czechs, including author Karel Čapek and composer Antonín Dvořák.
 In 2003 the church was elevated to basilica by Pope John Paul II.

 Exterior

 The current building itself is a neo-Gothic basilica.
 It was constructed between 1887 and 1903.
 The first master builder was Joseph Mocker but he died mid-way through construction.
 It was finished by his partner František Mikš who modified the façade and tower designs from Mocker's original plans.
 The main part of the church consists of a nave with two side aisles; a large choir, sanctuary and apse; and two side rooms which hold a sacristy and a chapel for Panna Maria Šancovská Our Lady of the Ramparts.

 There is no transept.
 Structurally, the building is quite vertical, its ceiling is cross vaulted and the pointed arched windows let in the sun's light through stained glass.
 A few meters east of where the church now stands beyond the cemetery walls the original foundations from the apse of the old Gothic church were excavated.
 The old apse and the new apse are designed in the same fashion; they are both buttressed and have the same number of buttresses.

 The western façade features three vestibules, two towers, and a crowning triangular gable between the towers.
 The main portal tympanum is decorated by Jesus standing with his apostles.
 Below them the archangel Michael stands between people being ushered to heaven by angels, and people crippled by the suffering of sin.
 On the gable face stand sculptures of the basilica's namesake saints Peter and Paul with angels and Jesus.

 Another interesting feature of the St. Paul and Peter's Basilica design is the spires, which are hollow.
 They have slender holes making the tops of the towers light and elegant reminiscent of the conic formation of the chestnut flowers one can find blooming in trees along the walkways in the Vyšehrad complex.
 The spires (and indeed the triangular gable of the façade between them) are frilled with petal like finial protrusions along their length and on their tops, further connecting their likeness to the flower.